 Of course, we think upgrading to the latest version of macOS is the best course of action, so long as your Mac is supported.
 You can check out what we think of the latest iteration of macOS, and what devices are compatible, in our macOS Mojave guide.

-Alternatively, you can set your iPhone to shoot JPGs rather than HEIC.
+Alternatively, you can set your iOS device to shoot JPG rather than HEIC.
 To do this go to Settings > Camera > Formats and then select Most Compatible.
-Or you can share Jpegs instead of HEICs, also via Settings (go to Settings > Photos and select Automatic in the bottom option), while continuing to keep the benefits of shooting and storing in HEIC yourself.
+Or you can share JPGs instead of HEICs, also via Settings (go to Settings > Photos and select Automatic in the bottom option), while continuing to keep the benefits of shooting and storing in HEIC yourself.

 But this seems a backwards way to go about things.
 Instead, we recommend trying the free iMazing app for Mac, which also gives you a number of other helpful ways to manage your iPhone.
 Another option is the free HEIC online converter by Apowersoft, which can quickly turn HEIC files into JPEGs your Mac will open.

-Will I be able to open HEIC files on my Windows PC?
+Can I open HEIC files on my Windows PC?

-There are a few apps that will convert HEIC files to JPG, the most popular of which is iMazing HEIC Converter.
+There are also a few apps that will convert HEIC files to JPG, the most popular of which is the iMazing HEIC Converter.

 This free app has a simple drag-and-drop system, which allows users to reformat HEIC files as either JPG or PNG instead.
 If you prefer not to install an app for this job, then you could also try the HEIC to JPG online converter, which does all the encoding in the cloud.

-Hopefully it won't be long though before we see HEIC adopted across the board, and built-in to all native apps on Windows, Macs, or Android devices.
+Hopefully it won't be long though before we see HEIC adopted across the board, and built-in to all native apps on Windows, Macs and Android devices.
 In an age where storage space is at a premium, it can't come fast enough.